osilander/203.311/Week5/Week5.md

 #### Sort and compress

+**All of the below sorting, compressing, and variant calling steps should be done for both readsets.**

 We are going to produce compressed [bam](https://www.zymoresearch.com/blogs/blog/what-are-sam-and-bam-files "Great SAM BAM Blog post") output for efficient storage and access to the mapped reads.
 To understand why we are going to compress the file, take a look at the size of your original `fastq` files that you used for mapping, and the size of the `sam` file that resulted.
 Ack.

 Along the way toward compressing, we will also sort our reads for easier access.
 This simply means we will order the reads by the position in the genome that they map to.